Influence of intraspecies interactions on the nucleation and wetting phase diagram in dilute ternary Bose-Einstein condensates: Nucleation and wetting phase diagram and loci of degenerate points

 A second possible scenario corresponds to a first-order wetting phase transition.
 In this regime, the interface free-energy balance prevents the formation of a microscopic film of component 3 at the 1–2 interface, and the third condensate remains metastable or unstable.
 The interfacial tensions must then satisfy Young’s law \cite{Rowlinson2002}

 which is the thermodynamic condition ensuring that the 1–2 interface cannot be completely wet by a surfactant layer of component 3.
 In geometric terms, Young’s law may be interpreted as the vanishing or reduction of the contact angle at the interface separating the three condensates, providing a microscopic analogue of the Young–Laplace relation in classical capillarity theory.
 As the system parameters are varied, a first-order wetting transition occurs when the inequality (\ref{Young}) becomes equality, eliminating the interfacial free-energy barrier and causing the film thickness to exhibit a discontinuous jump from zero to a finite value.
 This discontinuity distinguishes first-order wetting from the continuous (critical) scenario and reflects the metastability of the prewetting state near coexistence.
-At the two-phase coexistence regime, the interfacial tension in the absence of the surfactant is evaluated using the DPA \cite{Indekeu2015} and is given by
+At the two-phase coexistence regime, the interfacial tension is evaluated using the definition (\ref{gammaij}) and the wave functions of condensates in the DPA \cite{Indekeu2015}, which yields

 where $\beta_{ij}=\sqrt{K_{ij}-1}$.
 Substituting Eq. (\ref{gammaij}) into Eq. (\ref{Young}), we obtain the following relation

 Equation (\ref{first}) represents the condition for the occurrence of a strongly first-order wetting transition, as discussed in Ref.\cite{Indekeu2025}.